 - Overwrite: The same file name is always used.
-Some existing file will be overwritten with the current file name.
-This suffix is also the default value. - Increment: A number from 000 to 255 is added to the file name, for instance snap_001_c1.jpg, and automatically incremented by 1.
-When it reaches 255 it will start again from 000.
-If you modify the script, the suffix would also start from 000.
+Some existing files will be overwritten with the current file name.
+This suffix is also the default value. - Increment: A number from 000 to 255 is added to the file name, for instance snap\001\c1.jpg, and automatically incremented by 1.
+When 255 is reached, the counting process will start again from 000.
+If you modify the script, the suffix will also start from 000.
 If the server is not available, the number will be increased nonetheless.
-This means that the generated file names with this numbers become lost. - Date: The date and time are automatically added to the file name.
-When setting this parameter, ensure that the unit's date and time are always correctly set.
-Example: the file snap_c1_011005_114530.jpg of camera 1 was stored on October 1, 2005 at 11:45:30 a.m. - Camera(1,2,...)
+This means that the generated file names with these numbers will become lost. - Date: The date and time are automatically added to the file name.
+When setting this parameter, ensure that the unit's date and time are always set correctly.
+Example: the file snap\c1\011005\114530.jpg of camera 1 was stored on October 1, 2005 at 11:45:30 a.m. - Camera(1,2,...)